riolaf05/ai_obj_detection_cd/real_time_object_detection_edge_tpu/object_detection_transfer_learning/x86/tf2/README.md

 See [model requirements](https://coral.ai/docs/edgetpu/models-intro/#model-requirements) for Edge TPU conversion.

+Not all operations may be supported by the Edge TPU.
+A percentage of the model (e.g. `DEPTHWISE_CONV_2D` layer) could be runned on the CPU, which is slower.

 ### TODO:
 * ~~Test batch predictions~~
 * Compile for Edge TPU and add real time inference script with OpenCV